ingmatthew/stock-info-generator/README.md

 In such volatile circumstances, the  *stock-info-generator* is a tool that has helped me and will hopefully help other investors stay up to date with the stock market!

-The following libraries were used:
+The following libraries were used and need to be downloaded in order to run the program:
 * *pandas* to manipulate the data
 * *styleframe* to format the excel output display
 * *openpyxl* to plot the data